BIGJRA/emerald-unit-analysis/writeups/104_magcargo_writeup.md

 ### Analysis

-**Verdict: Magcargo is such a disappointment...
+**TL;DR: Magcargo is such a disappointment...
 But at least it is in the game this time.**

 I'm not the first to point out that Magcargo is absolutely awful as a unit.
 An extremely late evolution at Lv.
 38 to only end up with 410 BST, exactly one good stat in Defense that isn't even backed up with a good HP stat, and a typing that gets completely flattened by two common attacking types in Water and Ground.
 All of these sins originated with the Slugma line in Gen. II however - I'll leave asking what the purpose of this line is in _those_ games to others.
 We're here to look at how Slugma feels as a unit in Gen. III and what the designers might have intended when putting it in this game.